jboss-tusk/smartdata/mrgm/readme.txt

 How to Start JDGConsume

 The JDG consumer program is run on cirries-2002.
-It requires the target directory to be there.
-This directory, which is created during the build of the jdg project, should be copied from the smartdata-client/ directory.

 ---Startup Command---
 >cd /root/juniper/mrgm